CBA-Consult/scev-self-charging-electric-vehicle/generated-documents/management-plans/communication-management-plan.md

 * **Media coverage and brand awareness.**
 * **Investor feedback and funding secured.**
 * **Customer satisfaction scores.**

+## Communication Effectiveness Metrics (KPIs)

+- Stakeholder satisfaction scores
+- Number of feedback items received and addressed
+- Timeliness of communication
+- Attendance rates at meetings
+- Number of communication-related issues reported

+## Feedback Mechanisms

+To ensure two-way communication and continuous improvement, the following feedback mechanisms will be implemented:
+- Regular stakeholder surveys
+- Open feedback sessions during meetings
+- Anonymous feedback channels
+- Action tracking for feedback items

+## Recommendations

+- Regularly update the plan to reflect changes in stakeholders or project scope.
+- Ensure all stakeholders have access to the plan and understand their roles.
+- Schedule periodic reviews of communication effectiveness.

 Regular reviews of communication effectiveness will be conducted, and the plan will be adjusted as needed to ensure its ongoing success.